The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Updating OpenLane
 -----------------
-if you clone the repository locally , don't need to reclone it
+if you clone the repository locally, don't need to reclone it

 .. code-block:: console